hamidgasmi/training.computerscience.cloud.aws/README.md

 		- The Internet Gateway will also update the packet Src IP by its Public IP: (Src IP, Dest IP) = (53.12.23.11, 1.3.3.7)
 		- The Internet Gateway will then send the packet to the Internet
 	- Ingoing Traffic:
-		- it is similar to the outgoing process above
+		- It's similar to the outgoing process above
 		- In this case, the packet Destination IP is updated
-		- It is updated 1st by the Internet Gateway with the NAT Gateway EIP
+		- It's updated 1st by the Internet Gateway with the NAT Gateway EIP
-		- Then, it is updated by the NAT Gateway with the EC2 Private IP
+		- Then, It's updated by the NAT Gateway with the EC2 Private IP
 - NAT Gateway:
 	- 1 NAT Gateway inside an AZ
 	- It requires a Public Subnet and a Public Elastic IP